Thoughtful Leadership- Professional Development

 - handling customer complaints and much much more.

 The list could be nearly endless.
 The core idea behind professional development is to identify the knowledge and skills your department finds desirable in an officer and create functional training around those topics.
-Training on each topic could be in the form of a custom online multi media courses using a Learning Management System (LMS) (see Revolutionize Your Volunteer Training) combined with in-person training sessions.
-Building multi media classes around each topic allows the member to complete the assigned training on their own time.
+Training on each topic could be in the form of custom online multi media courses using a Learning Management System (LMS) (see Revolutionize Your Volunteer Training) combined with in-person training sessions.
+Building multi media classes around each topic allow the members to complete the assigned training on their own time, in their homes, at the ball game or in the air.
 No LMS?
 Classroom works just as well.
 Knowledge gained through LMS multi media courses should always be re-enforced with practical or even a role-playing session in the classroom.
 Some fire officers are unsure how they will react given a specific situation.
 Role playing puts the officer in that uncomfortable position allowing him to use his communication skills to resolve the problem.
 Coaching and mentoring during the role playing session helps to develop the officer’s skills in managing personnel.

 Professional development training resources should be readily available to everyone within the department.
 The program you develop should be assigned to officers and used to refresh current skills as well as providing firefighters with the opportunity to learn and later promote.
 If utilizing a multi media LMS platform, a department could theoretically link course completion with potential for promotion when positions become available.